DhananjayPimple/apple_retail_sales_analysis/README.md

 ## Objectives

 - Analyze the sales distribution of Apple products across various geographical locations (i.e. cities, countries).
-- Find out
+- Find out sales of Apple products across different time frames (i.e. month, year, date).
-- List and analyze content based on release years, countries, and durations.
-- Explore and categorize content based on specific criteria and keywords.
+- Study the after sales service (i.e. warranty related issues) of differnt Apple stores.
+- Explore the performance of different Apple products interms of sales.
+- Prob into the realationship (If Any) between the products and their after sales service.

 ### Easy to Medium (10 Questions)